No products in the cart.

 The East Coast of Australia stretches from Melbourne in the south up to Cairns in the tropical north, a vast piece of coastline with so many hot spots to see.

-Here we give you a run down on the top destinations and places to visit.
+Here we give you a rundown on the top destinations and places to visit.
+With our list of ‘Best places to stop on the East Coast of Australia’

 The Australian East Coast is a beaten down track, travelled by many and loved by all.
 Australia is home to some of the best beaches in the world where you can ride waves on the epic surf, take a walk on the pristine silica or dive into the scintillating underwater world.

-There’s a lot to see, so to make sure you don’t miss out on anything, here’s the hotspots on the East Coast.
+There’s a lot to see, so to make sure you don’t miss out on anything, here’s the hotspots and Must Sees of the East Coast of Australia.

 Melbourne is a city that encapsulates the creative arts and allows each person to express their individuality.
-From graffiti tagged laneways to Australia’s best coffee, get lost in the midst of quirky coffee shops, beautiful gardens and colourful beach huts!
-It’s been voted the most live-able city in the world so try not to get stuck here before you’ve seen what the rest of the Coast has to offer…
+From graffiti-tagged laneways to Australia’s best coffee, get lost in the midst of quirky coffee shops, beautiful gardens, and colorful beach huts!
+It’s been voted the most live-able city in the world so try not to get stuck here before you’ve seen what the rest of the Coast has to offer

 The authentic hippy town of Byron Bay immediately allows you to live life in slow motion.
 Nurture your love for the Earth as well as your love for surf.